Nuclear Data Evaluation and Uncertainty Quantification – Department of Physics and Astronomy – Uppsala University

 In this way several hundred possible cross-section datasets are generated.
 TENDL is the TALYS Evaluated Nuclear Data Library.

-These datasets are, after proper formatting, feed into a simulation code for the system (e.g. a reactor).
+These datasets are, after proper formatting, fed into a simulation code for the system (e.g. a reactor).
 In this way the macroscopic parameters and their corresponding uncertainties are calculated in direct dependence of basic nuclear physics input parameters.
 Since this is done “event-by-event” (parameter-set by parameter-set) the results are traceable back to the input data opening up for sensitivity analysis, studies of correlations, etc.

 Schema över hur osäkerheter fortplantar sig i beräkningarna